jhperson1/fMRI-processing-in-freesurfer/README.md

 Hi, I’m Jess.
 I worked at the Caramazza Lab with the postdoctoral fellow Ella Striem-Amit for summer of 2017.
 Over the course of the summer, I worked largely with freesurfer to conduct preprocessing on a sample of blind and sighted subjects with structural and functional MRI scans.
 Some analysis I implemented included dicom to NIFTI conversion, recon-all anatomical reconstruction and manual correction, functional scan preprocessing, region definition (segmentation transfer), and time course extraction.
 In this document, along with a main focus on freesurfer, I mention important notes for operating the terminal (using bash scripts) along with some scripts in MATLAB.

-Look to the following document for an overview of these functions and refer to my lab manuals, my presentation, my weekly summaries for a sense of when I implemented what (and thus what time ranges in my lab manual you could look towards to find the information you want).
+Look to the following document for an overview of these functions, my presentation, my weekly summaries for a sense of when I implemented what.
+If you're working with the Caramazza Lab, I still have my lab manuals for reference.

 Email me at: jessica_huang@college.harvard.edu or jess.huang.98@gmail.com with questions.